Panteltje's tritium decay experiment page

 The other side of the main board with batteries for backup if a power failure happens.

-There is also a RS232 serial connection for the PC, an alarm reset switch, 2 warning lights (one a blue flashing light):
+There is also a RS232 serial connection for configuration and downloading the acquired data, an alarm reset switch, 2 warning lights (one a blue flashing light):

 The circuit diagrams, this is the black box electronics: